 Smaply is a customer journey mapping tool developed by More than Metrics, a user research and design company based in Austria and founded by co-authors of This is Service Design Thinking.

-Smaply allows users to create and visualize customer journey maps, personas, and stakeholder maps to gain insights into the end-to-end customer experience.
+Smaply allows users to create and visualise customer journey maps, personas, and stakeholder maps to gain insights into the end-to-end customer experience.

-The tool also offers collaboration features, integrations with other platforms, and customizable templates to help users streamline their workflow and create more effective customer journey maps.
+The tool also offers collaboration features, integrations with other platforms, and customisable templates to help users streamline their workflow and create more effective customer journey maps.

 Price